mikedilger/mosaic-spec/docs/bootstrap.md

 since more redundancy provides strongly diminishing benefit at a linearly increasing network traffic cost.
-Software MUST utilize the first three servers of the appropriate kind listed, and MAY tolerate additional servers but optionally MAY ignore additional servers.
+Software MUST utilize the first three servers of the appropriate kind listed, and MAY tolerate additional servers but MAY ignore additional servers.

 *Minimums*: Users SHOULD have at least one outbox and at least one inbox.
 Users MAY have no encryption servers but they will not be able to receive